Pragmatic-Idealist/bitcoin_sentiment_topic_analysis/README.md

 **Topic Composition Overtime**

 These charts track BTC closing prices and Topic Composition over time.
-I focused on two main topics that seemed to generate some signal in regards to BTC price direction.
-The Green: Technological and Positive Developments etc (FOMO), The Red: Negative News/Opposition to Adoption (FUD).
+I focused on two main topics that seemed to generate some signal in regards to BTC price direction. **The Green: Technological and Positive Developments etc (FOMO), The Red: Negative News/Opposition to Adoption (FUD), Orange: BTC Closing Price**.

 ![fud](price_vs_topics.png)